An LGBTQIA2S+ YA Reading Group

 100 W 10th Ave, Eugene, OR 97401

-Starting in April, Rainbow Reads will be meeting at the Eugene Public Library (Downtown) on the second Wednesday of the Month.
-Please refer to the updated schedule for the new dates and time.
+Rainbow Reads meets at the Eugene Public Library (Downtown) on the second Wednesday of the Month.
+Please refer to the schedule for the new dates and time.
 We’ll also be streaming the group on Zoom, so feel free to keep joining online if that is more accessible for you.

-To get your book: Visit the reference desk in the children’s section at the downtown library branch for your free copy of the monthly discussion book.
+To get your book: Visit the desk in the teen section at the downtown library branch for your free copy of the monthly discussion book.
 Mention Rainbow Reads and they’ll get you the book of the month.
 You do not need a library card.
-Sign up online to get reminders for when the books are available by clicking here.

-If the library runs out of giveaways and rentals, or you live outside of the Eugene/Springfield Metro area, Wordcrafters has free digital and audiobooks available for members of the reading group to ensure all readers have access.
+If the library runs out of giveaways and books to borrow, or you live outside of the Eugene/Springfield Metro area, Wordcrafters has free digital and audiobooks available for members of the reading group to ensure all readers have access.
 Request an e-book here.

 About the Facilitator